irmen/Pyro5/Readme.rst

 - util traceback and excepthook functions moved to errors module
 - util methods regarding object/class inspection moved to new server module
 - rest of util module renamed to serializers module
+- replaced deprecated usages of optparse with argparse

 changes done in earlier pyro5 version